 So, to help with that I talk about numerous photos being taken in all my sessions.
 Stressing it in the email sent to possible subjects and it is part of the chat when folks arrive for their shoot.
 I also explain on my website how quite a few exposures are made in a very short time.
 All to help relax that concern.

 Recently, I was requested to photograph a well-known college basketball coach and he was late.
 The agency people had only allotted a certain time frame so we had to work fast.
-After all was done, weeks later, curious, I checked the time-stamp on the photos and realized almost 300 photos were made in 25 minutes.
+After all, was done, weeks later, curious, I checked the time-stamp on the photos and realized almost 300 photos were made in 25 minutes.
+That was a bit more than normal.

 Deal With the Details

-For purposes of our topic today I have divided this article into four topics.
+For purposes of our topic today I have divided this article into four parts.

 - Organized Pricing